 Narm Charm: Some of the children providing the voices were too young to understand their lines, resulting in the classic awkward delivery that later became a staple of all Peanuts specials (the lines you hear are often a composite patched together from several different takes).

-- Probably the most extreme example for Charlie Brown.
+And, as always, Charlie Brown.
 Apparently this child is even deeply hated by adults, so much so that they would all give him a rock as opposed to candy.

 It could also just be a practical joke, I do not think it is as extreme as that, and it was just *three* houses.

 Schroeder plays some WWI songs for Snoopy.
 Snoopy dances to the music, but when Schroeder plays a couple of sad songs, poor Snoopy starts crying so hard that he leaves the party.
 It just makes you want to give Snoopy a hug.